 - 1 cups fresh sweet cherries (not sour cherries), unpitted

-- 1/4 cup lime juice (from about 4 limes), more if you prefer a tarter syrup
+- 1/4 cup fresh lime juice (from about 4 limes), more if you prefer a tarter syrup

 - Lime slices or cherries, for garnish